yashnaval/MachineLearning/Yash_ML_SL.md

 ### Application of supervised learning :-

-* ***Spam Filtration***: Detecting spam emails is indeed a very helpful tool, this filtration techniques can easily detect any sort of virus, malware .
+* ***Spam Filtration:*** Detecting spam emails is indeed a very helpful tool, this filtration techniques can easily detect any sort of virus, malware .
 In recent studies, it was found that about **56.87%** of all emails revolving around the internet were spam in March 2017 which was a major drop from April 2014's **71.1%** spam share.